pnp/sharing-is-caring/Community/phastafrican-what-is-sharing-is-caring.md

 ---
-title: What is Sharing is Caring ms.date: 3/13/2020
+title: What is Sharing is Caring ms.date: 7/31/2020
-author: JoanneHendrickson
+author: PhastAFrican
-ms.reviewer:  jhendr
+ms.reviewer:  phastafrican
 localization_priority:
 description: This is a page that is modified during the Sharing is Caring workshop ms.collection:  SPCommunity